poypoyan/bastypsea/README.md

 # bastypsea
 Basic Type Search for Apex language

-This is for use in Salesforce Apex code debugging/investigation.
+This is for use in Salesforce Apex code debugging/investigation/refactoring.

+Do you want to find lines in your codebase (stored in your local env) wherein an `Opportunity` is Inserted?
+Updated?
+Deleted?
+If yes, then this tool is for you!

-Given an SObject and a database action, this tool finds lines in Apex code where there is a database action for a variable of type "that SObject".
+In general, given an SObject and a database action, this tool finds lines in Apex classes where there is a database action for a variable of type "that SObject".

 By default, this ignores test classes.

 This is written to be easy to modify for other purposes, and to be